Kieran Read

 Kieran James Read ONZM (born 26 October 1985) is a New Zealand former rugby union player.
 He played as a number 8 and is a former captain of the New Zealand national team, the All Blacks.

 Read played for New Zealand from 2008 to 2019.
-He is one of the most-capped players of all time, and the fourth-most-capped All Black in history, having played 128 tests, scoring 26 international tries.
+He is one of the most-capped players of all time, and the fifth-most-capped All Black in history, having played 127 tests, scoring 26 international tries.
 Read captained New Zealand 52 times.

-He was the IRB Player of the Year in 2013 and a key member of New Zealand's 2011 and 2015 World Cup-winning teams, becoming one of only 20 players to have won multiple Rugby World Cups.
+He was the IRB Player of the Year in 2013 and a key member of New Zealand's 2011 and 2015 World Cup-winning teams, becoming one of only 43 players to have won multiple men's Rugby World Cups.